CumulusNetworks/docs/content/cumulus-netq-restruct/Switch-Lifecycle-Management/Image-Management.md

 {{< tab "NetQ CLI" >}}

-1. Download the Cumulus Linux disk images (.bin files) needed for upgrade from the {{<link src="https://cumulusnetworks.com/downloads/#product=NetQ" text="Cumulus Downloads page">}}, selecting the appropriate version and hypervisor/platform.
+1. Download the Cumulus Linux disk images (.bin files) needed for upgrade from the {{<exlink url="https://cumulusnetworks.com/downloads/#product=NetQ" text="Cumulus Downloads page">}}, selecting the appropriate version and hypervisor/platform.
 Place them in an accessible part of your local network.

 2. Upload the images to the LCM repository.
-This example uploads the two packages (`netq-agent` and `netq-apps`) needed for NetQ version 3.1.0 for a NetQ server running Ubuntu 18.04 with an x86
+This example uploads the two packages (`netq-agent` and `netq-apps`) needed for NetQ version 3.1.0 for a NetQ server running Ubuntu 18.04 with an x86 architecture.

     ```
     cumulus@switch:~$ netq lcm add image /path/to/download/netq-agent_3.0.0-ub18.04u27~1588242914.9fb5b87_amd64